rtous/sert/BOADA.md

 	mkdir -p data/output

 You deactivate the virtual environment as it will be activated later when a compute node will run the job script.

-### Test first the code in an interactive node

-Without changing the directory (/scratch/nas/4/rtous/sert) enter an interactive node (with GPU):

-	srun -A gpu -p gpu --gres=gpu:1 --pty /bin/bash

-(optional) Once there you can get info about the GPUs this way:

-	nvidia-smi

-Activate the virtualenv:

-	source myvenv/bin/activate

-Run the test program:

-	python cuda.py

-This program has no errors but the idea is that you use the interactive node to debug the errors before launching the job to the queue (you can just stay a limited time within the interactive node).
-Once you finished debugging the errors let's exit the interactive node:

-	exit

 ### Create a job script that launches your program